 This page represents an overview of electric vehicles at 2023 based upon personal research, no representation of accuracy of information is made.

-Much can be said of the history and development of electric vehicles and electromobility both globally and at local level in the United Kingdom.
-In 1832, Scottish inventor Robert Anderson was credited with inventing a first electric vehicle link opens in new window
+Much can be said of the history and development of the electric vehicle (EV) and electromobility both globally and at local level in the United Kingdom.

 ZF's website also gives a comprehensive history of electric vehicles link